kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 - ⛔ Migrate to Ghost for this blog
   - No dice, I spent much less time on this blog and focused more on the DIY blog (see below!)
 - 🌓 Speak at NDC MN and one other regional conference
-  - To give myself credit, I applied at over 11 conferences in 2020.
-I was scheduled to travel to NDC London in April and I was very disappointed that trip was canceled.
+  - To give myself credit, I applied to over 11 conferences in 2020 but I didn't apply to NDC MN mainly due to a feeling of overcommitment and general feelings of unease/stress/anxiety.
   - I actually spoke instead [at MDC in May](https://bit.ly/StorybookForGameEnginesMDC2020) virtually and then the [React Minneapolis user group](https://www.meetup.com/React-Minneapolis-Meetup/events/270736371/) and I even did an ad-hoc talk at THAT.us conference

 ### Financial